Oral tablet, extended release 12 hour

 Keep out of the reach of children.

-Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F), away from direct sunlight and moisture.
-Keep tightly closed.
+Store at room temperature between 15 and 25 degrees C (59 and 77 degrees F).
+Protect from moisture and light.
 Throw away any unused medicine after the expiration date.